MicrosoftDocs/power-pages-docs/power-pages-docs/configure/migrate-bootstrap.md

 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
 > - You can migrate any of your existing Power Pages version 3 sites regardless of the template used for initial site creation.
 > - Consider testing the migration using [developer sites](../getting-started/developer-sites.md) before you migrate a production site.
-> - You can't revert sites from using Bootstrap version 5 to Bootstrap version 3.

 ## Prerequisites